 In 1946, the research responsible for the NPO culture of birth was published.
 In the work, Dr. Mendelson found that patients given general anesthesia during birth could inhale their stomach contents – and that in rare cases it could lead to infection or death.
 His conclusions were that we could avoid this risk via NPO policies – and that when possible, local anesthesia should be used instead of general anesthesia.

-does science still support not eating during labor?
+Does evidence support not eating during labor?

 Fast forward 80 years, and it makes sense that we consider what has changed (in practice) and whether or not old routines and rules are still supported by current research.
 Anesthesia practices have changed SO much.
 Drug concentrations and medication delivery are much more precise and safe.
 Intubation and airways tools are way better.
 And general anesthesia is used way less!
 Does an NPO policy still make sense?